Alfred Billings Street

-Alfred Billings Street (December 18, 1811 – June 2, 1881) was an American writer and poet.
+Alfred Billings Street (December 18, 1811–June 2, 1881) was an American writer and poet.
+His parents were Randal S. Street and Corneila Billings.

 Biography

-Street was born in Poughkeepsie (city), New York.
-His family moved to Monticello in Sullivan County when he was young, and he was educated at the Dutchess county academy.
-He studied law with his father, Randall S. Street, and practiced in Monticello.
-In 1839 he moved to Albany and edited the Northern Light from 1843 to 1844.
-He wrote poetry that was published in literary magazines.
-In 1848 he was appointed New York State Librarian, a position he held until his death.
+Street was born in Poughkeepsie, New York.
+His family moved to Monticello in Sullivan County when he was young, and he was educated at the Duchess County Academy inSullivan County, New York before moving in 1825.
+He later studied law with his father, Randall Sandal Street, and practiced in Monticello.

+As a teenager, he published poems, A Day in March and A Winter Scene in the Evening Post.

+In 1839 he moved to Albany and settled a small law office.
+Two years later he married Elizabeth Weed Street, and from 1843 to 1844 he edited the Northern Light.
+In 1848, he was appointed New York State Librarian, a position he held until his death.

+He was a correspondent of Horace Greeley.

 His poems deal with the sights and sounds of the woodland and the life of the more primitive days of the settlement of America.

+In 1842, Edgar Allan Poe wrote about Billings, "Mr. Street has a fine taste, and a keen sense of the beautiful.
+He writes carefully, elaborately, [a]nd correctly."

 List of works

 Among his books of verse are: